EFFECTIVE DATE: April 08th, 2021.

 SpotOn may provide aggregate statistics or information about its customers, sales, trends, loyalty program usage, online traffic patterns, related information or other statistical de-identified or aggregated information to third parties, but these statistics or information will not include any Personally Identifiable Information (“Non-Identifying Information”).
 Non-Identifying Information is also used by SpotOn and/or third parties we contract with to troubleshoot, operate and improve SpotOn Websites, SpotOn Mobile and SpotOn technology, to assist us with marketing or ad placement, to cooperate with law enforcement activities or legal orders, to protect our rights (including enforcing the Merchant Terms and User Terms) or to address or prevent illegal or harmful activity.
 In addition, SpotOn may use all information submitted by Consumers that SpotOn collects about them that is Non-Identifying Information in any way SpotOn deems useful, including publishing statistics such as those described above to promote SpotOn or its Services.

-SpotOn may use information that Consumers provide or that SpotOn collects about Consumers from their use of any SpotOn Website, SpotOn Mobile, the Services or resulting from use of the SpotOn technology, including their response to Offers from Merchants, their participation in the rewards programs of Merchants (if any) and/or other information, to send Consumers marketing messages related to goods or services SpotOn believes will be of interest to them.
+Consumers consent to SpotOn using information that Consumers provide or that SpotOn collects about Consumers from their use of any SpotOn Website, SpotOn Mobile, the Services or resulting from use of the SpotOn technology, including their response to Offers from Merchants, their participation in the rewards programs of Merchants (if any) and/or other information, to send Consumers marketing messages related to goods or services SpotOn believes will be of interest to them.
 Such goods or services may be offered by SpotOn, Merchants, or other third parties.
 (See description above, under “Program Information Collection.”).
 Such marketing messages may be sent via email, mobile communications, Facebook, Twitter, other social media or otherwise, depending on how the Consumer has elected to receive Notes from various Merchants.
 Consumers can opt out of receiving such marketing messages through the “Settings” tab in the SpotOn App and by choosing the opt-out option provided in email messages.
+SpotOn will not buy, sell, rent, or share Consumers’ consent to receive marketing messages.

 Third-Party Analytics Services